 - Mesh is only water-resistant and needs treatment to repel water

-While waterproof hiking boots and shoes are designed to keep our feet dry during our waterfall hikes, water shoes allow water to get in and get out.
-This means that water depth is not an issue on our hikes.
+While waterproof hiking boots and shoes are designed to keep our feet dry during our waterfall hikes, water sandals or (sandals acting more like shoes) allow water to get in and get out.

-The only drawbacks to this scheme are that every so often, we get a pebble, rock, or sand underfoot which causes us to have to remove the shoe to get rid of them.
-I’ve also had to deal with persistent dampness on the shoe causing chafing on a long-distance hike to Union Falls, where I didn’t bring a change of shoes.
+Anyways, one of the drawbacks to this open-feet scheme are that every so often, we get a pebble, rock, or sand underfoot which causes us to have to remove the shoe to get rid of them.

 Finally, the vibram or spider rubber soles on the bottom of water shoes tend to make them pretty grippy, especially in streams and creeks where we’d have to walk on slippery boulders or rocks.